3. Risk controls – student challenging behaviours

-- Submit an to receive funding from the Department to cover the costs of training from the centrally funded panel of providers.
+- Submit an to receive funding from the department to cover the costs of training from TESSA:

-- Your school does not need to use the panel providers to procure protective intervention training.
+- Your school does not need to use TESSA to provide protective intervention training.
 Schools can directly procure training in line with the .